-- 2.1 Note progress on the delivery of key aspects of the Council's service delivery and outcomes of the Councils key Strategies, details of which are highlighted in section 3.6 and Annex 1. - 2.2 Indicate any other key service areas to be highlighted and included in the strategic indicator report.
+- 2.1 Note progress on the delivery of key aspects of the Council's service delivery, details of which are highlighted in section 3.6 and Annex 1. - 2.2 Indicate any other key service areas to be highlighted and included in the strategic indicator report.